SludgePhD/showimg/README.md

 ### bugs & todos

-- 1:1 scaling results in a blurry image, seems like it's not sampling the pixel center
-  - window size might slightly mismatch the image size due to bad rounding
-  - there should be a shortcut (`1` key?) that forces the window size to equal the image size
 - test aspect-aware window resize logic on native X11 (doesn't work on XWayland) and Windows
 - mipmaps and SPD
 - HDR support?
 (I have no use for this, I neither have HDR images nor monitors)